Social Security Disability Claims (SSDI)

 - Multiple bodily system conditions – including down syndrome.

-Common Reasons for Denial of SSDI Claims
+Common Reasons for Denial of SSDI Claims.

 - The medical condition is not severe enough or will not last long enough.
 The claimant’s medical condition must prevent a claimant from working for at least one year.
-SSA will deny a claim if the claimant’s condition is expected to improve in less than one year or is not severe enough to keep the claimant from substantial, gainful work activity.
+SSA will deny a claim if the claimant’s condition is expected to improve in less than one year or is not severe enough to keep the claimant from substantial, gainful work activity;

 - The claimant fails to follow the prescribed treatment.
 SSA will deny a claim if a claimant fails to follow the prescribed treatment.
-A claimant’s behavior factors into SSA’s determination, and if a claimant fails to try to get better to return to the workforce, it would be difficult for an SSA examiner to grant benefits.
+A claimant’s behavior factors into SSA’s determination, and if a claimant fails to try to get better to return to the workforce, it would be difficult for an SSA examiner to grant benefits;

 - The claimant fails to cooperate with SSA.
 If a claimant does not grant SSA with permission to gather medical files or fails to be present for SSA’s consultative medical examinations, SSA will likely deny benefits.
-SSA usually orders consultative medical examinations if there is insufficient medical evidence in a claimant’s file.
+SSA usually orders consultative medical examinations if there is insufficient medical evidence in a claimant’s file;

 - SSA cannot get in contact with the claimant.
-SSA will deny a claim if a claimant fails to provide SSA with new contact information and cannot discuss the claim with him or her.
+SSA will deny a claim if a claimant fails to provide SSA with new contact information and cannot discuss the claim with him or her;

 - The claimant’s disability is caused by alcohol or drug abuse.
 SSA will deny a claim if a drug or alcohol addiction is the primary factor that prevents a claimant from entering the workforce.
-Additionally, if the claimant’s disabling condition is caused by drugs or alcohol, and the condition would be resolved if the claimant stopped using drugs or alcohol, SSA will deny the claim.
+Additionally, if the claimant’s disabling condition is caused by drugs or alcohol, and the condition would be resolved if the claimant stopped using drugs or alcohol, SSA will deny the claim;

 - The claimant fails to provide sufficient medical evidence.
 Sometimes, SSA denies SSDI benefits claims because there is inadequate medical evidence that supports the conclusion it will prevent the claimant’s ability to enter the workforce.
 SSA may reconsider such denial if a claimant later provides sufficient medical evidence.
-If a claimant can provide evidence that shows a clear progression of a medical condition, or a definite beginning date for the disability, the greater the likelihood, that SSA will approve the claim.
+If a claimant can provide evidence that shows a clear progression of a medical condition, or a definite beginning date for the disability, the greater the likelihood, that SSA will approve the claim; and

 - The claimant was convicted of a crime.
 SSA regulations prohibit incarcerated individuals from earning disability benefits.
 Once a person is released, SSA will allow him or her to earn disability benefits again.
 Additionally, incarcerated individuals can receive SSDI benefits while imprisoned.
 Additionally, if a claimant’s medical condition is the result of, or was worsened by, the commission of a felony, he or she will not be eligible for benefits.
 If a claimant is on probation or parole, he or she is not entitled to SSDI benefits for any month a claimant violates the terms of his or her release.